Hōne Heke (? - 1850)

 Although he was an important figure in New Zealand history, there isn't much information available about Hōne Heke.
 These websites are some of the best online places to find information about his story.

-Te Ara is another excellent starting point for sorts of questions about New Zealand Aotearoa.
+Te Ara is another excellent starting point for all sorts of questions about New Zealand Aotearoa.

-- For in-depth information on Hōne Heke's life, click the Biographies tab on the main page.
+- For in-depth information on Hōne Heke's life, choose the Biographies tab on the main page.

 - Then, select H and scroll down to find Hōne Heke's biography.